 A numbering system assists in the identification of courses.
-Each course code has an abbreviation of the general subject category followed by three numbers.
-For example, Design Studio (AR202) is identified as a design course offered in the second year.
+Each course code has an abbreviation of the general subject category followed by three or four numbers.
+For example, Design Studio (AR202) is identified as an architecture course offered in the second year.
 The numbering system is based on the following: